 "What is for dinner anyways?"
 Rebecca broke the silent silence.

 "I thought you didn't drink sister?"
 Rebecca noticed the flaw in the cookery.
+It was true, Irene also despised any kind of alcohol, it turned people into who they weren't.

 "Sophie?"
 Rebecca caused Sophie to look up, "Are you very intelligent?"